BunEvie04/my-uca-notes/Prototype.md

 ## Level Plan

 The overal plan for the prototype is to get from point A (at the bottom of a hill) to point B(at the top of the hill).
 This can be accomplished through puzzle solving with the different mechanics at play.
 There will be a fur coated animal which covers one to four tiles total, with it having options between different patches of tall grass to eat at, with gaps between resting.

-## Personal Thoughts
+While this creature is resting, the player can then harvest the remaining growing crops to then place in a pit, for the animal to fall and creaete a path to the exit.